How to price your art

 Art prices are not created without a basis or formula in mind.
 When artwork is priced, several things have to be put into consideration so that the price of the artwork in question can make sense and that the prices are justified with respect to the artist or the technique used.

-So what exactly makes one artwork more expensive than the other?
+So, what exactly makes one artwork more expensive than the other?

 The artist

-Sometimes determining the value of art is as easy as looking at the artist that created it.
+Sometimes, determining the value of art is as easy as looking at the artist who created it.
 When you take a look through the history of art, it is easy to see why certain artists’ works are valued more highly than others.
 Artists with a larger body of work tend to fetch higher prices for their works than novice or beginner artists, although there are exceptions in some cases.

 A certificate of authenticity